uvdevelop26/loopstudios-landing-page/README.md

 ### Continued development

-I want to continue developing with SASS it was a lot of fun and there is a so much to learn yet
+I'll continue to develop with SASS, it was a lot of fun and there is a so much to learn yet

 ## Author